Hero Icon Full Gradient

 Wanting a job that challenges your skills

-How August landed his dream job after graduating
+How August landed his dream graduate job just after he finished studying

 But all of the above is probably easier said than done.
 Therefore, we had a chat with August Lytzen who is a CBS student studying his third semester in European business.
-He landed his relevant student job roughly 10 months ago at the Confederation of Danish Industry (DI).
+He landed a graduate job in Denmark roughly 10 months ago at the Confederation of Danish Industry (DI).

 What does DI do and what role do you play?